IncentivHQ/docs/docs/General/AddContacts.md

 <Steps>
   <Step title="Step 1: Access the My Contacts Section">
-    Click on “Add New Contact” to begin the process.
+    Click on **"Add New Contact"** to begin the process.

     ![Add Contacts](/docs/images/AddContacts1.jpeg)
   </Step>
   <Step title="Step 2: Enter Contact Details">
-    Contact name: Enter the contact name you want to add.
+    **Contact name:** Enter the contact name you want to add.

-    Wallet Address: Enter the wallet address of the contact you want to add.
+    **Wallet Address:** Enter the wallet address of the contact you want to add.

-    Optional Details: You can add a profile picture, to personalize the contact.
+    **Optional Details:** You can add a profile picture, to personalize the contact.

     ```
     Minimum Size: 254px by 254px